Histidinol dehydrogenase: Function

 Histidinol dehydrogenase catalyzes the terminal step in the biosynthesis of histidine in bacteria, fungi, and plants, the four-electron oxidation of L-histidinol to histidine.

 In 4-electron dehydrogenases, a single active site catalyses 2 separate oxidation steps: oxidation of the substrate alcohol to an intermediate aldehyde; and oxidation of the aldehyde to the product acid, in this case His.
-The reaction proceeds via a tightly- or covalently-bound inter-mediate, and requires the presence of 2 NAD molecules.
+The reaction proceeds via a tightly- or covalently-bound intermediate, and requires the presence of 2 NAD molecules.
 By contrast with most dehydrogenases, the substrate is bound before the NAD coenzyme.
-A Cys residue has been implicated in the catalytic mechanism of the second oxidative step.